thijmen38/Earthy-Group2/docs/design.md

 *Shriya and Beza*
 ![Dome tesselations](img/dometessellations.png)

 The form finding was determined by the study of architectural characteristics of different spaces.
 To start the process and understand how different meshes gave different shapes, a thorough literature study was conducted.
-During this process, we considered a roof form and it's corresponding size, and manually

-The form finding process was determined by the study of architectural characteristics of that space.
-To start the process and understand how different meshes gave different shapes, a thorough literature study was conducted.
-During this process, we considered a roof form and a corresponding size, and manually meshed the initial divisions.
-Later these meshes were imported in the kangaroo solver to sub divide the initial meshes and generate the dynamically relaxed form. the sub division of the meshes were controlled by a number slider which would determine the level of the sub division.
-This would make the meshes more coarse or fine, depending on the complexity of the This process was repeated for different meshing strategies and finally the triangulation method was adopted as it satisfied the desired shape which was determined initially.
+During this process, we considered a roof form and it's corresponding size, and manually meshed the initial divisions.
+The initial divisions followed a logic which was derived from the literature research.
+Different types of meshing logic was explored initially and were imported in the kangaroo solver to generate the dynamically relaxed form.
+Different meshing logic gave a different result, for example, the quad split logic generated a curved peak while the triangulation logic generated a pointed peak.
+This step was repeated for every type of meshing logic and the triangulation meshing logic was chosen as it closely resembled the desired form.
+Later these meshes were imported in the kangaroo solver to sub divide the initial meshes and generate the dynamically relaxed form.

 Explain the different types of tesselations (dome/cross vault Jpegs) and meshing logic/strategy